GaloisInc/smaccmpilot-org/pages/software/build.md

 For all test apps (including the flight app, whose only difference is that we defined some convenient shortcut make targets), the application will build in a directory path relative to the library root named `<platform>/<appname>/`.
-(The Pixhawk platform is refered to internally as `platform-fmu24`.)
+(The Pixhawk platform is refered to as `platform-fmu24`.)

 In the app build directory, we will build two distinct images: